junchuan/junchuan.github.io/_posts/2021-02-20-deep-learning-notes.md

 ---

+## RNN

+Networks that are able to connect previous information to the present task.
+The gradients can either vanish or explode over many stages of propagation.

+## LSTM

+LSTM was designed to overcome vanishing and exploding gradients problem in the RNN model.
+But there is still a sequential path for the data and is difficult to parallelize the computation.

+## Transformer

+This model consists of two components, encoder and decoder.
+The encoder will take a variable-length input and convert it into a hidden state with a fixed length.
+Then the decoder will convert the fixed-length state into an output of variable length.

 ## Layer

 The fundamental building block of a neural network is the layer.
 A layer is a data-processing module that takes as input one or more tensors and outputs one or more tensors.
 Layer's weights are where the knowledge of the network is stored.